snabbco/snabb/src/doc/getting-started.md

 0 packets dropped by kernel
 ```

 Congratulations!
-You have successfully run your first Snabb Switch
+You have successfully run your first Snabb
 program.

-## Your First Snabb Switch App
+## Your First Snabb App

 The example program described above configures an app network using apps
-already included with Snabb Switch.
+already included with Snabb.
 But writing custom Snabb Switch apps
 its easy.
 Let's inspect an example app to get you going!

 Our forwarding logic for the app will be simple (and silly): the app
 will send every other packet on its output port.
 The odd numbered
 packets will be silently discarded.
 While this is not useful, the
-purpose is to show the anatomy of a Snabb Switch *app*.
+purpose is to show the anatomy of a Snabb *app*.

-Snabb Switch apps are required to implement one method: new.
+Snabb apps are required to implement one method: new.
 The `new`
 method returns an instance of your app.
 An optional method we'll use is
 `push`, which moves packets from the input to output ports.
 Let's examine
 the example app defined in `src/program/example_spray/sprayer.lua`.